Skip to main content

 --privateRequire the generated _token query parameter to access the URL.

-By default, a fresh host <port> command creates a public URL.
-Protected access starts when you pass --private, or when the same Box port already has a saved access token.
-That protection is sticky: hosting the same port again returns a URL with the same _token query parameter.
+By default, host <port> creates a protected URL with an _token query parameter.
+That protection is sticky: hosting the same port again returns a URL with the same _token query parameter unless you pass --public.

 host list